StephenOnyeka/StephenOnyeka/my-business-app/README.md

-		I used React.js which contains all the necessary JSON files for creating a web application.
+	I used React.js which contains all the necessary JSON files for creating A web application.
  I indulged the use of third-party packages such as react-skeleton for displaying skeletons of the navigated page, Framer motion for rendering logo